I lost... Fair & Square

 It was written by Bob Lee, a software engineer @ Google.

-Here is an interview of his experience writting Twubble.
+Here is an interview of his experience writing Twubble.

 OK.
 STOP.
 Introspection time: